MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/from-sample-code-to-production-driver.md

 - Use pool tags that identify your driver and do not conflict with any known tags.

 - Define IOCTL codes that are appropriate for your driver and device.

-- Use a unique class ID for a UMDF driver object.

 - Update the names of any files that are copied to the system folder.